thanks4opensource/NotLinuxAjazzAK33RGB/README.md

 Nobody should use this software.
 But if you do ...

 The program needs the Linux USB HID raw special file associated with the keyboard.
-There are two, one for reading raw keypress data coming from the keyboard, and one to receive commands (from the Ajazz Windows program, not this one).
+There are two, one for reading raw keypress data coming from the keyboard, and one to receive commands (from the Ajazz Windows program -- you're not going to use this one).

 Doing `ls /dev/hidraw*` will print a list of files of the form `/dev/hidraw1`,  `/dev/hidraw2`, `/dev/hidraw3`, etc. It is likely that the two Ajazz ones will be sequentially numbered, with the incoming keys one lower and the command one higher numerically.
 But no guarantees on this.
 The incoming keys one must have read permission (if using it), and the command one read and write.
 A `udev` rule could be set up to do this.